Web Design Ely — Bespoke websites · SEO · Branding · By Adam Lord, since 2001

 One person, end to end.

 You work with me from the first call through to the ongoing care plan.
 No account managers.
 No offshore handovers.
-No support tickets disappearing into a queue.
+No tickets vanishing into a queue.

 Page one of Google within a week of launch.

-Two beautifully restored short-stay apartments above 55 Market Street, in the heart of Ely.
-They needed everything to launch — and they needed it fast.
-Logo, full brand identity, professional photography arranged on-site, conversion-led website with live booking integration, blog and ongoing copywriting — all built and launched in twenty-one days.
+Two restored short-stay apartments in the heart of Ely, opening in a hurry — no brand, no website, no photography, and a fixed launch date.
+Logo, full identity, on-site photography, a conversion-led website with live booking, the blog and every word — built and launched in twenty-one days.

 The Old Warehouse · Ely

-Logo, brand, photography, website, bookings & copy — three weeks, start to finish.
+Logo, brand, photography, website & bookings — three weeks, start to finish.

 The brief

-Two restored short-stay apartments in the heart of Ely, opening in a hurry.
+Two restored short-stay apartments opening in a hurry.
 No brand, no website, no photography — and a fixed launch date.

 What I did